Want People to Like You Instantly? Use These 5 Psychology-Backed Tricks That Actually Work

 You don’t need to master them all at once.

-Even picking just one and trying it out can spark surprising shifts in how people respond to you.
+Even picking just one and trying it out can create surprisingly positive shifts in how people respond to you.

 So take them with you.
 Try them gently.
 See what happens.